MetaBarj0/environments/msys2/README.md

 It may be possible that access mod for the `.ssh` directory won't be correct if one copies the folder from the repository to its `$HOME` folder.
 Please refer to the ssh documentation if something is going weird for you.

+#### Generating your keys

+Of course no keys are provided within this repository.
+You have to generate your own.
+Feel free to take a look at various documentation on that topic to get a grasp on how to do it.
+Don't worry, it's kinda easy.

 ## Essential packages